Did you know that Malaysians becoming a bankrupt is not that uncommon yeah. In fact it’s like 16,000 on average every year. Read on for the article.

 When it comes to gender, nearly 70% of the total were men with 56,173 cases.
 Women made up the remaining 30%.
 By race, Malays made up over half of the insolvents with 45,147 cases, followed by Chinese with 20,914 cases (26%), and Indians with 9,127 cases (11.3%).
 More details in the article here.

-One major reason said to have causes these bankruptcies are due to excessive borrowings and uncontrolled credit card usage.
+One major reason said to have causes these Malaysians becoming a bankrupt is due to excessive borrowings and uncontrolled credit card usage.
 Main causes for bankruptcies include personal loans, hire purchase, housing loans and credit card.
 Actually,if we look at the total loan amount the largest should be home loans.
 However, this is not the biggest cause of bankruptcies.
 This explains a lot yeah.

 Plus we must not forget that there’s only one asset which could continue to increase in price as long as we continue to hold on to it.
 All the rest like personal loans, hire purchase and even credit cards will just drag us deeper and deeper into the debt hole.
 Choose wisely.
 A home is definitely something worth investing into.
 Happy saving via property investing yeah.